 1) Start By Introducing Yourself

-This one’s a no brainer - you need to start off your video introduction, by introducing yourself.
-Don’t just state your name and what you do, tell them why you do it, what your core values are, what motivates and drives you.
+This one’s a no-brainer - you need to start off your video introduction, by introducing yourself.
+Don’t just state your name and what you do, tell them why you do it, what your core values are, and what motivates and drives you.

 Don’t state facts, share emotions with your audience, and help them relate to you.
 Doing so is going to help you stand out immediately from the crowd and get audiences interested enough to watch the remainder of your video’s content.